lef-fan/obscure/README.md

 Install opencv 4.11 \
 Get the latest release (built with opencv 4.11): [Download](https://github.com/lef-fan/obscure/releases/latest)

+(Tested on Arch Linux + NVIDIA GPUs)

+More are coming, work in progress...

 ## Development
 Install latest opencv. \
 Clone the repo with the required submodules: